AdityaJitu/angular-seed-test/README.md

 ngModelController
 =================

 **We have to use ngModelController if you want to grab hold of a ngModel which is used as an attributes of a custom directive.
-This is a controller of
+This is a controller of **ngModel**

 ### ngModelController.$render() :

 * It is responsible to update the view.
 * This is called when the value of $modelValue & $viewValue are different.
 Actually it's work is to change the value of raw **$modelValue** to usable **$viewValue**.
+* So basically the flow would be from model-to-view.
+* Takes care by calling the **$formatters** pipeline.

 So if you want to show **Date** output in any format say **dd/mm/yyyy** then it would be best to use **$render**

 ####Important: